Investments

 Next phase of investment

-Further funding will be available and will focus on:
+Further funding will be available in the future and will focus on:

 - Supporting Basin businesses and industries to grow and create jobs by investing in skills, encouraging innovation, improving productivity and helping them expand and diversify products.